Turning 65 means making important healthcare choices like choosing between Medicare Advantage vs Medicare Supplement.

 Parts A and B together are sometimes referred to as Original Medicare.

-Medigap plans don’t include Part D benefits.
+MediGap plans don’t include Part D benefits.
 You would need to buy a separate standalone policy.

 Most Medicare Advantage plans include prescription drug benefits, but not all of them do.